 I ordered laundry detergent.
 Detergent isn’t an exciting choice for your first Jetson-age experience, but I wanted to be practical.
 I also wanted to see how big the drone would need to be to carry a large, heavy bottle of Tide!
 (I wonder how often gun enthusiasts place orders and shoot the drones out of the sky).

 “Alexa, order laundry detergent,” I said, and Alexa recommended my favourite brand and told me the price.
 “Should I order it?” said the friendly person who lives inside my new magical device.
 “Yes!”
-I answered excitedly and went out to my porch to scan the skies for the arrival of the
+I answered excitedly and went out to my porch to scan the skies for the arrival of the drone.

-The package was a huge cardboard box, big enough to fit 2 bottles of detergent.
+The package was a huge cardboard box, big enough to fit two detergent bottles.
 Maybe I got a bonus for my first order?
 Maybe my order was processed twice?
+So exciting!

-When I got home, I opened up the big box and was surprised to see only one bottle of detergent and a lot of packing paper filling up the extra space.
+When I got home, I opened the big box and was surprised to see only one bottle of detergent and a lot of packing paper filling up the extra space.
 Not very efficient, Amazon!